thomasbrus/interpres/README.md

 (print-int (+ 1 2)) ; => ["LOADL 1", "LOADL 2", "CALL ADD", "CALL PUTINT", "CALL PUTEOL"]
 ```

-Please head over to [interpres-imperative](https://github.com/thomasbrus/interpres-imperative) to get a more complete specific idea of what is possible.
+Please head over to [interpres-imperative](https://github.com/thomasbrus/interpres-imperative) to get a more specific idea of what is possible.

 ## Features
 * Adding definitions using `define`